jahama/margarita/src/components/Layout/_stories/notes/LayoutCard.md

 # Layout Cards

-Margarita has two different cards that are used as <kbd>content containers</kbd>.
+Margarita has two different cards that are used as <code>content containers</code>.
 They can be:

 ## White cards